bitrix24/b24restdocs/api-reference/crm/companies/crm-company-fields.md

 - edits needed for writing standards
 - missing response in case of success
 - missing response in case of error
-- links to pages not yet created are not specified
+- links to pages that have not yet been created are not specified
 - some fields lack descriptions

 {% endnote %}